Diana DeGette: Gun control

 DeGette supports bans on semi-automatic firearms like those used in the 2012 Aurora, Colorado shooting, which happened in a movie theater near her district.
 DeGette has stated that "the sole purpose of these guns and these magazines is to kill people."
 DeGette and Carolyn McCarthy introduced the Stop Online Ammunition Sales Act of 2012.
 The Brady Campaign endorsed DeGette's reelection in 2008, 2010, and 2012.

 In 2013, DeGette drew national attention after making an erroneous statement at a public forum about firearm magazine restrictions.
-She stated, “[t]hese are ammunition, they’re bullets, so the people who have those now, they’re going to shoot them, so if you ban them in the future, the number of these high-capacity magazines is going to decrease dramatically over time because the bullets will have been shot and there won’t be any more available.”
+She stated, "[t]hese are ammunition, they're bullets, so the people who have those now, they're going to shoot them, so if you ban them in the future, the number of these high-capacity magazines is going to decrease dramatically over time because the bullets will have been shot and there won't be any more available."
 (Id.)
 The comment, failing to take into account the fact that these magazines are designed to be reloaded, fueled long-running complaints by gun-rights groups that lawmakers trying to regulate firearms do not understand the issue.
 (Id.)

-In June 2016, DeGette and other Democratic lawmakers, led by John Lewis (D-GA) took part in a sit-in on the floor of the House of Representatives to protest the Republican leadership’s decision to not put several proposed gun control bills up for a vote.
+In June 2016, DeGette and other Democratic lawmakers, led by John Lewis took part in a sit-in on the floor of the House of Representatives to protest the Republican leadership's decision to not put several proposed gun control bills up for a vote.

+Israel

+DeGette voted to provide Israel with support following October 7 attacks.

 Personal life

-DeGette is married to attorney Lino Lipinsky.
+DeGette is married to Colorado Court of Appeals Judge Lino Lipinsky.
 They live in Denver and have two daughters together.
 DeGette sings in her church choir.